UCL/ECON-CLUSTER/README.md

 * username: hpc
 * password: comic.

-## 1. Accessing the CS Cluster
+## 1. Accessing the CS HPC

-Like the Economics department, the CS department has two types of account - a departmental account and a Cluster account.
+Like the Economics department, the CS department has two types of account - a departmental account and a HPC account.

 If you only require command line access to the CS HPC, you only need a CS HPC account to gain access via ssh.
 If, however, you wish to access the CS HPC through a graphical user interface (i.e. remote desktop) you will need both a CS departmental account and a CS HPC account.